kazei92/pyobiee/README.md

 # Installation
 pip install pyobiee-kazei92

+Dependencies: zeep, pandas, requests
+If there is an issue with installing zeep, please do it manually: pip install zeep

 # General Information
 pyobiee is a custom connector for OBIEE (Oracle Business Intelligence Enterprise Edition).